Fighting period poverty’s ‘toxic trio’

 - Shame, stigma and taboo: Girls are being told there’s something wrong with their bodies when they have their period.
 This normal, healthy process is being treated like it's something to be ashamed of.

 What we’ve also heard from young people is that, even when they do ask for help or education, the message they receive back is: ‘don’t talk about it’.

 How do you solve a problem like period poverty?

 Many of the issues facing girls and other menstruators in the UK today are also challenges facing young people around the world.

 As an international development charity, we know from experience that handing out sanitary products might help today, but it won’t fix the problem tomorrow.
 And while we have to address the cost of sanitary products, we also have to tackle the root problems of stigma, taboo and a lack of education for young people.

 So, what are we doing about it?

-We’re incredibly excited to be working in partnership with Brook, The Foyer Federation and Centrepoint on a brand new project committed to ending period poverty, with support from the Department for Culture, Media and Sport’s Tampon Tax fund.
+We’re incredibly excited to be working in partnership with Brook, the young person’s sexual health and wellbeing advice service, on a brand new project committed to ending period poverty, with support from the Department for Culture, Media and Sport’s Tampon Tax fund.